yuanzhubi/raw_buffer/README.md

 1. Unpack not needed, IDL not needed, API generating tool not needed

 2. Safe against malicious input, including buffer overflow upward or downward, data is not aligned.
 You can do the safe check for any sub-tree starting from any node of the tree.
-When visit c string, use a "c_str" command to guarantee '\0' ending
+When visit an array as c-string, use a "c_str" command to guarantee '\0' ending.

 3. POD struct, POD union are suppoted in packet definition.